wilmandj/therastream/README.md

 ## Getting Started

-### Setting Up OpenAI API

-1. Visit the [OpenAI website](https://openai.com/) and sign up for an account if you haven't already.
-2. After logging in, navigate to the API section to generate a new API key.
-3. Store this API key securely as you'll need it to connect the Therastream application to OpenAI's services.
-4. When working with the Browser application ( hosted in Streamlit Cloud ) you will benefit from allowing your browser to store your OpenAI API key.
-In future it will be remembered.

 ### Experimental Online Deployment

 Therastream is currently deployed experimentally on the Streamlit Cloud Service as a Private App.